 Interstitial Cystitis (IC) or non-bacterial cystitis, is known as an autoimmune disorder.
 Read about AUTOIMMUNE DISEASES > in order to know how to cope with this type of cystitis.
 The information below deals with bacterial cystitis.

 Pressure in the lower pelvis, Painful urination, Frequent urination, Urine may contain traces of blood.

 Implement principles from HEALTH RECOVERY PLAN >

 – Drink plenty of distilled or filtered water and especially herbal teas between meals at least 3 litres a day (12 glasses)!
 Dehydration worsen cystitis as both bacteria and chemical irritants are much more harmful when concentrated.
 You may add some fresh lemon juice or cranberry juice.

 – Eliminate alcohol and all the methyl-xanthines from your diet including coffee, tea, chocolate, colas, green tea, Mate tea, etc. These substances irritate the bladder.

 – Avoid highly acidic food and drinks (coffee, tea, alcohol, chocolate, cola drinks, etc.).

 – Avoid (for at least 2-4 weeks, or until recovery) all animal products meat, milk, cheese, all dairy, and especially eggs which often cause a persistent cystitis.
 It usually clears up within a few days of leaving off all eggs from the diet.

-– Avoid refined products, sugar, salt, fructose/glucose syrup, white flower products, vinegar.
+– Avoid refined products, sugar, refined salt, fructose/glucose syrup, white flower products, and spirit vinegar.

 – Eat especially raw vegetables, garlic, onion, onion green, cabbage, cauliflower, cranberries, etc. Or take 1 caps of Garlic max (HealthAid) every hour.